Taking Responsibility for Our Hiring Process

 paulca

 @paulca 1. the reason I shoot it back to you is that I want you to start digging into answering these questions for yourself.
-I’m happy to be included in a conversation but I want you to start bringing the “points” to the discussion for us to wade through
+I’m happy to be included in a conversation but I want you to start bringing the “points” to the discussion for us to wade throughkmcrayton7

 In all honesty, this is a lazy option and will only get you the same results as before and here again is where tech keeps fucking up.
 The ONLY way that you’re going to get a diverse pool of applicants that you can be proud of is by getting uncomfortable and building relationships in those communities.
 It’s the same work you’ve done to build your current privileged network, only this time your don’t have the familiarity of whiteness.